Olson, Duvall go deep in Braves’ 4-1 victory over Mets

-ATLANTA (AP)Before another sellout at Truist Park, Matt Olson delivered another big blow for the Atlanta Braves.

-”Obviously a big crowd here tonight, which is cool on a Tuesday night, showing up for a big division matchup,” Olson said. ”It was cool.
-I was pretty fired up.”

-Olson hit a go-ahead, two-run homer in the sixth inning, Adam Duvall went deep for two runs in the seventh and the Atlanta Braves beat the New York Mets 4-1.
+ATLANTA (AP)Matt Olson hit a go-ahead, two-run homer in the sixth inning, Adam Duvall went deep for two runs in the seventh and the Atlanta Braves beat the New York Mets 4-1 Tuesday night.

 The defending World Series champion Braves trimmed the Mets’ NL East lead to 1 1/2 games, and the teams will play the rubber match of the three-game series Wednesday.
 The Braves haven’t lost consecutive games since June 17-18.
 They are 30-9 since June 1, best in the major leagues over that span.